keeps/roda-in/README.md

 RODA-in supports several Submission Information Package formats.
 At the moment we have included support for:

-### Bagit

-BagIt, a hierarchical file packaging format for storage and transfer of arbitrary digital content.
+* BagIt, a hierarchical file packaging format for storage and transfer of arbitrary digital content.
 A "bag" has just enough structure to enclose descriptive "tags" and a "payload" but does not require knowledge of the payload's internal semantics.
 This BagIt format should be suitable for disk-based or network-based storage and transfer.
 BagIt is widely used in the practice of digital preservation.
 The specification of BagIt can be found [here](https://tools.ietf.org/html/draft-kunze-bagit-13).

-### E-ARK SIP

-E-ARK SIP format, ... text in http://www.eark-project.com/resources/project-deliverables/17-d32-e-ark-sip-draft-specification/file
+* E-ARK SIP format, ... text in http://www.eark-project.com/resources/project-deliverables/17-d32-e-ark-sip-draft-specification/file

 ## Requirements

+Java 8 can be downloaded [here](https://www.java.com/en/download/).

+To use RODA-In you must have Java 8 installed in your operating system.
+Go ahead, download Java and install it in your system before downloading RODA-in.

 RODA-in has been successfully tested on:

 - [x] Windows 7, 8 and 10.
 - [x] Mac OS X El Capitan
 - [x] Ubuntu Desktop 14

-To use RODA-In you must have Java 8 installed in your operating system.
-Go ahead, download Java and install it in your system before downloading RODA-in.

-Java 8 can be downloaded [here](https://www.java.com/en/download/).

 ## Download pre-compiled version